US home sales rose in October, notching their first annual gain in more than 3 years

 The U.S. housing market has been in a sales slump dating back to 2022, when mortgage rates began to climb from pandemic-era lows.
 Existing home sales sank to a nearly 30-year low last year as the average rate on a 30-year mortgage surged to a 23-year high of nearly 8%, according to mortgage buyer Freddie Mac.

 The average rate on a 30-year mortgage fell to a two-year low of 6.08% in September, when likely many of the purchase contracts on homes that officially sold in October were signed.
-But it’s been mostly rising since then, reaching 6.78% last week.
+But it's been mostly rising since then, reaching 6.84% this week.

 Economists predict that mortgage rates will remain volatile this year, but generally forecast them to hover around 6% in 2025.